dwbutler/groupify/README.md

 # Remove a member's membership type from a group
-group.users.delete(user, as: 'manager')         # Deletes this group's 'manager' group membership for this user user.groups.destroy(group, as: 'employee')      # Destroys this user's 'employee' group membrership for this group
+group.users.delete(user, as: 'manager')         # Deletes this group's 'manager' group membership for this user user.groups.destroy(group, as: 'employee')      # Destroys this user's 'employee' group membership for this group user.groups.destroy(group)                      # Destroys any membership types this user had in this group

 # Find all members that have a certain membership type in a group
 User.in_group(group).as(:manager)